OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 The problem with this defense is that the firewall does not investigate the data that is allowed to enter the doors on the network.
 If there is danger lurking outside the front door (port connection) and the data finds a way into the home (the network), it will cause an intense amount of damage.
 And, although it’s not practical to check your guests’ bags, it is necessary to scan all items entering your network to determine if they are friend or foe because the network’s health and safety rely on it.
 An IDPS is the answer to address this challenge.

 An Intrusion Detection and Protection System (IDPS) is the newest line of defense in network security and combines two levels of network protection into one.
 Intrusion detection accomplishes traffic analysis in order to detect malware & produces reports while Prevention actively blocks the malware on the network by dropping the malicious data while still allowing normal data to continue on the network.
-This system identifies and prevents malware intrusion by examining information (whole packets, both header and payload, against a library of known attacks) via sensors within the network infrastructure.
+This system identifies and prevents malware intrusion by examining information (whole packets, both header and payload, against a library of known attacks) via sensors within the network infrastructure.[^idps]

 For added protection, you may adopt the “anomaly detection” versus a “misuse detection” approach via an IDPS.
 In misuse detection, the IDS analyzes the information it gathers and compares it to large databases of attack signatures.
 That is, the IDS looks for a specific attack that has already been documented.
 Much like a virus detection system, detection software is only as good as the database of intrusion signatures that it uses to compare packets against.
 However, in anomaly detection, the system administrator has more control and can define the baseline, or normal, state of the network's traffic load, breakdown, protocol, and typical packet size.
 The anomaly detector monitors network segments to compare their state to the normal baseline, looks for anomalies and alerts the system administrator when one is detected.